Amsterdam/dataservices-airflow/README.md

 This script prompts for a password and stores the credentials in the PostgreSQL database.
 To create a superuser, add the `--superuser` flag to the command.

+Dags can only be seen in the UI by the owner, or by the superuser.
+The default owner is dataservices.
+In order to see the dataservices dags you have to create a superuser or the dataservices user.

 # Managing requirements.txt